nextflow-io/training/docs/hello_nextflow/01_hello_world.md

 Let's look at how to use the `publishDir` directive for managing this more conveniently.

-!!! note

-    A newer syntax option had been proposed to make it possible to declare and publish workflow-level outputs, documented [here](https://www.nextflow.io/docs/latest/workflow.html#publishing-outputs).
-    This will eventually make using `publishDir` at the process level redundant for completed pipelines.
-    However, we expect that `publishDir` will still remain very useful during pipeline development.

 ### 4.1.
 Add a `publishDir` directive to the process

 To make the output file more accessible, we can utilize the `publishDir` directive.